 If you are an Apple enthusiast or just have been paying close attention to recent headlines there’s a chance you’ve heard the word LiDAR come up a lot in recent announcements.
-While LiDAR as a technology has existed for well over 50 years its adoption by Apple’s iPhone lineup is undeniably one of the main reason behind its recent popularization on headlines all over the world, but some of you might be wondering what does it mean for the company and what is LiDAR in the first place.
+While LiDAR as a technology has existed for well over 50 years its adoption by Apple’s iPhone lineup is undeniably one of the main reason behind its recent popularization in headlines all over the world, but some of you might be wondering what it means for the company and what is LiDAR in the first place.

 The first thing we need to understand is that LiDAR is not an Apple-exclusive feature, but it is a technology the company is heavily pushing on its catalog and with good reason.
 When we and Apple say that their new models have LiDAR technology what it mostly means is that they come equipped with a LiDAR sensor on their camera array.
 If you have an iPhone 12 Pro, iPhone 13 Pro, or iPad Pro you can easily identify this sensor as the black dot near the other lenses.
 This seemingly inconspicuous dot is a sensor that allows your camera to better identify depth, run Augmented Reality apps, and even increase the quality of your photos, so Apple’s dedication to LiDAR iPhone integration is easily justified in that sense.